 Angle Converter

-This page converts a single input angle into five common units: degrees (°), radians (rad), gradians (grad), arcminutes (′), and arcseconds (″).
-The conversion runs entirely in your browser, so your input stays on your device.
+This page rewrites a single angle into five common unit systems: degrees (°), radians (rad), gradians (grad), arcminutes (′), and arcseconds (″).
+The calculation runs in your browser, so the value never leaves your device.
+It does not estimate, normalize, or reinterpret the direction of the angle; it only expresses the same rotation in the unit you need.

 How to use the angle converter

-1. Enter a numeric value in the Value field (decimals are allowed).
+1. Enter a numeric value in the Value field.
+Decimals and negative values are allowed.

 3. Select Convert to see the equivalent values in all supported units.

-Tip: If you are working with latitude/longitude or navigation bearings, remember that 1 degree = 60 arcminutes and 1 arcminute = 60 arcseconds.
-This converter outputs decimal values for each unit, which is often the most convenient format for spreadsheets, CAD tools, and programming.
+If you are working with latitude and longitude, telescope measurements, or navigation bearings, keep one key relationship in mind: 1 degree = 60 arcminutes and 1 arcminute = 60 arcseconds.
+This converter outputs decimal values for each unit, which is often the most practical format for spreadsheets, APIs, CAD packages, and programming work.

 Formula and conversion relationships